 The Windows Registry is a graphical application that maintains the database of all the configuration settings, stores information of hardware and system options.
-In other words, Windows registry is nothing but a repository of configurations and settings that allows users to view and modify advanced settings.
+In other words, the Windows Registry is nothing but a repository of configurations and settings that allows users to view and modify advanced settings.
 It gives a clear idea of how memory is set up on your system and the essential programs supporting the operating system’s boot.
 The users can view and edit the Windows registry using Windows Registry Editor.

-While the Windows Registry rarely needs any edits, there may be instances wherein administrator have to modify the registry keys that are corrupted or maybe even have to delete the corrupted registry keys.
+While the Windows Registry rarely needs any edits, there may be instances wherein administrators have to modify the registry keys that are corrupted or maybe even have to delete the corrupted registry keys.
 The Registry editor may also be used often by system administrators to import.REG files or export the files along with creating the registry keys and subkeys.
 With the help of Registry, one can easily customize the computer environment to have a personalize the environment.
 While it is not recommended to make changes to the registry, as a little error may corrupt the entire normal functioning of an operating system.
 However, it’s advisable to create a backup of the registry before modifying the Windows Registry.

 If you use Registry editor quite often, then you may want to open it by using Run prompt only (Winkey+R).
 While we all seek for a convenient and quickest way of accessing the Registry editor, The Registry Editor keyboard shortcuts serve the purpose that saves your precious time.
 While there is no such standard shortcut for Registry Editor in Windows system, one can create the desktop shortcuts for registry editor by following some simple steps.